Iran Travel Guide

 Dialing Code: +98

-Iran is a country with four seasons, 2500 years of history, diverse nature, and unique culture.
+Iran is a four seasons country with 2500 years of history, diverse nature, and unique culture.
 Nowadays, most of the people from all around the world know Persia or Iran through its carpets, caviar, or oil.
 Yet, Persia has one of the richest and oldest cultures in the world.

-Here is some information about Iran:
+Here is some information about Iran.

 History of Iran